mfn77/Post-Install/README.md

 # Post-Install
-Post Install Script That Installs Some of My Favorite Applications And Copies And Applies Some Configurations and Customizations
+Post Install Script That Installs Some Applications And Copies And Applies Some Configurations and Customizations

 # INSTALLING

-You don't have to download the repo, install script automatically of downloads it.
-Programı You have tree options for automatic install:
+You don't have to download the repo, install script automatically downloads it.
+You have tree options for automatic install:

 1- You can use this command: